oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Presentation

-The following non-normative example shows an SD-JWT-KB as it would be sent from the Holder to the Verifier.
+The following non-normative example shows an SD-JWT+KB as it would be sent from the Holder to the Verifier.
 Note that it consists of six tilde-separated parts, with the Issuer-signed JWT as shown above in the beginning, four Disclosures (for the claims `given_name`, `family_name`, `address`, and